On-line approach to off-line coloring problems on graphs with geometric representations: On-line graph coloring games and game graphs

 Now, we explain the crucial concept of our paper---game graphs.
-Let $\gamG$ be an on-line game with representation $\mu$ in a class $\calC$ and relations $R_1,\ldots,R_r$.
-Any graph $G$ with a representation $\mu\colon V(G)\to\calC$, relations $R_1,\ldots,R_r$ on $V(G)$, and an order $\prec$ on $V(G)$ that can possibly be presented in $n$ rounds of $\gamG$ in such a way that $\prec$ is the order of presentation is an \emph{$n$-round presentation scenario} in $\gamG$.
+Let $\gamG$ be an on-line game with representation $\mu$ in a class $\calC$ and with relations $R_1,\ldots,R_r$.
+If a graph $G$, a particular representation $\mu\colon V(G)\to\calC$, and particular relations $R_1,\ldots,R_r$ on $V(G)$ are allowed to be presented in $n$ rounds of the game $\gamG$ in such a way that the vertices are presented in a particular order $\prec$ on $V(G)$, then we call the tuple $G,\mu,R_1,\ldots,R_r,\prec$ an \emph{$n$-round presentation scenario} in $\gamG$.
 We define the class of \emph{game graphs} associated with $\gamG$ as follows.
-A graph $G$ is a \emph{game graph} of $\gamG$ if there exist a rooted forest $F$ on $V(G)$, a mapping $\mu\colon V(G)\to\calC$, and relations $R_1,\ldots,R_r$ on $V(G)$ such that \begin{enumeratea} \item for every $v\in V(G)$, the subgraph $G[V(P_v)]$ of $G$ induced on the vertices of the path $P_v$ in $F$ from a root to $v$, the representation $\mu$ restricted to $V(P_v)$, the relations $R_1,\ldots,R_r$ restricted to $V(P_v)$, and the order $\prec$ of vertices along $P_v$ give a valid $|V(P_v)|$-round presentation scenario in $\gamG$, \item if $uv\in E(G)$, then $u$ is an ancestor of $v$ or $v$ is an ancestor of $u$ in $F$. \end{enumeratea} For two distinct vertices $u$ and $v$ of a game graph, we write $u\prec v$ to denote that $u$ is an ancestor of $v$ in $F$.
-Therefore, the relations $\prec$ in the on-line game and in the game graph correspond to each other in the same way as $R_1,\ldots,R_r$.
-A game graph can be envisioned as a union of several presentation scenarios in which some (not necessarily all) common prefixes of these scenarios have been identified.
+A graph $G$ is a \emph{game graph} of the on-line game $\gamG$ if there exist a rooted forest $F$ on $V(G)$, a mapping $\mu\colon V(G)\to\calC$, and relations $R_1,\ldots,R_r$ on $V(G)$ such that \begin{enumeratea} \item for every $v\in V(G)$, the subgraph $G[V(P_v)]$ of $G$ induced on the vertices of the path $P_v$ in $F$ from a root to $v$, the representation $\mu$ restricted to $V(P_v)$, the relations $R_1,\ldots,R_r$ restricted to $V(P_v)$, and the order $\prec$ of vertices along $P_v$ form a valid $|V(P_v)|$-round presentation scenario in $\gamG$, \item if $uv\in E(G)$, then $u$ is an ancestor of $v$ or $v$ is an ancestor of $u$ in $F$. \end{enumeratea} For any two distinct vertices $u$ and $v$ of a game graph, we let $u\prec v$ denote that $u$ is an ancestor of $v$ in $F$.
+Therefore, the order of presentation $\prec$ in the on-line game and the relation $\prec$ in the game graph correspond to each other in the same way as the relations $R_1,\ldots,R_r$ do in the on-line game and in the game graph.
+A game graph can be envisioned as a union of several presentation scenarios in which some (but not necessarily all) common prefixes of these scenarios have been identified.

-All the games that we will consider are closed under taking induced subgraphs, in the sense that any induced subgraph of any presentation scenario (with the representation, the relations, and the order $\prec$ restricted to the vertices of the subgraph) is again a valid presentation scenario.
+All the games that we will consider are closed under taking induced subgraphs, in the sense that any induced subgraph of any presentation scenario (where the representation, the relations, and the order $\prec$ are restricted to the vertices of the subgraph) is again a valid presentation scenario.
 It easily follows from the definition that the game graphs of such games are also closed under taking induced subgraphs.

 It follows from \ref{item:game-graph-ii} that $\omega(G)=\max\{\omega(G[V(P_v)])\colon v\in V(G)\}$.
 In particular, if one of the restrictions on the game $\gamG$ requires that the presented graph has clique number at most $k$, then all game graphs of $\gamG$ also have clique number at most $k$.